Old Fashioned Recipe for Salt Rising Bread

 Although this bread was from a sour dough recipe, it was nothing like regular sour dough bread.
 The odor of salt rising bread really turned me off when I was young.
 The smell was so rotten.
 It had almost that same rotten smell of Dad’s Limburger cheese.
 I couldn’t taste either one of these things!
 When I got older I finally tasted Mom’s bread and I could understand why Mom liked the flavor so well.
 It had a dense crumb like texture and a cheesy flavor.
 Once I got past that odor it wasn’t quite so bad.

-Salt rising bread was very popular at the bakeries in Ohio when I was growing up.
+Many learned how to make salt rising bread because it was very popular at the bakeries in Ohio when I was growing up.
 The difference between this bread and a sour dough bread recipe is the incubation temperatures.
-Salt rising bread must set at higher temperatures; above 98F degrees.
+If you are learning how to make salt rising bread it must set at higher temperatures; above 98F degrees.
 The sour dough sets at room temperature or below; below 70F degrees.
 This bread does not rise by putting salt in it as many think.
 Actually many people choose not to add salt to their recipe.

 NOTE: Keeping this salt rising dough at a higher temperature can be done by one of several methods.